raboley/AStarUnity/README.md

 ### Individual Features

 1. Given a starting point and an end point travel from Start -> End
+1. If the Map Is unknown, Create a map the size of the points between start and end.
 1. If obstacles are discovered on the way, Record Obstacles and re-calculate path.
 1. Create Explore mode that finds the Edges of a map recording them somewhere that can be drawn in unity later.
 1. Add understanding of Zones, so that a character can record when it has traveled to a different zone and mark zone boundaries on the map.